0xJoeMama/progintro-hw0/cmdline/README.md

 *PS: how do I exit???
 I'm stuck*

 ## byte9
-After logging in and running 'ls' I see the following output:
+After logging in and running `ls` I see the following output:

 ```sh
 $ ls